KaushiML3/portfolio/README.md

 - Big impacted to develop a sentiment analysis and automated reply to system for a shopping app.

 **Electronic and Telecommunication Assistant Engineer @ Browns Engineering & constructions (Pvt) Ltd | 2021 Mar -2022 Nov**
-- In my role, I am responsible for managing both active and passive operations within the Dialog Network Service, ensuring continuous, seamless service.| Dialog progect - Progect Mannager |
+- In my role, I am responsible for managing both active and passive operations within the Dialog Network Service, ensuring continuous, seamless service.| Dialog progect-Progect Mannager|
-- I managed the development and implementation of the fiber network in the Central and UVA regions, overseeing the planning, deployment, and optimization of infrastructure to enhance connectivity and network performance | Fiber progect - Assistant Engineer |
+- I managed the development and implementation of the fiber network in the Central and UVA regions, overseeing the planning, deployment, and optimization of infrastructure to enhance connectivity and network performance | Fiber progect-Assistant Engineer |

 **Assistan service Engineer @ Geoinformatics International (Pvt) Ltd | 2020 May-2021 Feb**
 - I work at a geo survey company where I am responsible for maintaining and servicing all electronic devices and electronic infrastructure.
 This includes ensuring the functionality, performance, and longevity of equipment used for various surveying and geospatial tasks